Board of Education

 - May not be a current employee of the school board.

 - May not simultaneously hold another incompatible public office.

 The school board is responsible for the education of the children residing in the district.

-The school board usually meets on the second and fourth Monday of each month.
+The school board generally meets on the second and fourth Monday of each month.
 Occasionally the meeting schedule is changed due to holidays.
 In addition, the board may call special meetings if needed.

-If you have any questions or concerns, please call the District Clerk, Dorothy Szpaicher at 716-210-2352.
+If you have further any questions or concerns, please call the District Clerk's Office at 716-210-2352.